phdcsseiden/phdcsseiden.github.io/_pages/about.md

 He oversaw business operations for himself and his partners in North America and collaborated on innovation projects with companies, including Verizon, AT&T, and the Cortec Group.

-## Professional Membership
+### Professional Membership

 National Society of Black Engineers

-IEEE (The Institute of Electrical and Electronics Engineers) - Member
+IEEE Member

-ACM (Association for Computing Machinery) - Member
+ACM Member

 ## Languages